mozai/bash-scrobbler/README.md

 ----
 - optional third parameter for album name
 - safer way to read CFGFILE than "source CFGFILE"
+- option to post to libre.fm instead of last.fm; maybe both?
 - sense too-frequent posting
 - avoid redundant posting; GET method=track.updateNowPlaying first?
+- sense if user is listening to an http(s) stream, and add the Last.FM parmeter "chosenByUser=0"
 - option for love/unlove toggle